vincent-queimado/express-prisma-ts-boilerplate/readme.md

 #### Step 2 - Install the project dependencies

-Second, in your terminal, make sure you install all the necessary dependencies to run the project:
+Second, in your terminal, make sure you install all the necessary dependencies to run the project.

 > [NodeJS](https://nodejs.dev/) is required